Percentage of patients age >= 18 years who received one-time screening for hepatitis C virus (HCV) infection.

-This measure is to be submitted a minimum of once per performance period for all patients with one or more of the following: a history of injection drug use, receipt of a blood transfusion prior to 1992, receiving maintenance hemodialysis OR birthdate in the years 1945–1965 seen during the performance period AND who were seen twice for any visits or who had at least one preventive visit within the 12-month performance period.
+This measure is to be submitted a minimum of once per performance period for all patients > =18 years of age seen during the performance period AND who were seen twice for any visits or who had at least one preventive visit within the 12-month performance period.
 This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.

 Measure Submission Type: